- Levels Taught:

 Uniquely as an Asian-American actress, many of my roles required me to speak many languages and to put on a foreign accent that would convince a global audience.
 Using the IPA, the international phonetic alphabet, I applied a solid technique in decoding an accent, and then applying it to my voice.
 Having worked with foreign-born scientists, engineers, and business people, I apply the same technique.

 If you feel your English is holding you back and tired of people saying, “What did you say?”, I want to help and guide you.
-We will customize your lessons, finally hear and help you adjust your tongue and mouth precisely, and create a workout space where you can risk a thousand times without fear of judgement.
+We will customize your lessons, finally, hear and help you adjust your tongue and mouth precisely, and create a workout space where you can risk a thousand times without fear of judgment.
 We will give you vocal exercises to practice in your daily life.

 When I take on a student, I am devoted to you improving your English with every lesson, overcoming your challenges, and finally having satisfaction in you being correctly understood.

 Please email me if you have any questions.